 Travelling or going on holiday with a baby/toddler can cause a lot of stress and usually routine and sleep flies out the door.
-Babies and Toddlers who are good sleepers at home and who has a good routine going, usually adapts faster and more easily to a new environment and new time zones.
+Babies and Toddlers who are good sleepers at home and who have a good routine going usually adapt faster and more easily to a new environment and new time zones.
 If you’re planning a trip and you have time to prepare, I would highly recommend getting your baby/toddler in a good sleep routine before going on holiday/travelling.

 - Get your baby in a good routine at least 2 weeks before travelling/going on holiday

-- I always recommend to take a travel black out blind (like the GRO blinds).
+- I always recommend taking a travel blackout blind (like the GRO blinds).
 Your baby’s sleep will be a lot better if the room is dark.

 - Never forget your baby’s favourite toys and comforter.

 - At your destination, try to get organised as soon as possible.
 Set up the room to make it as close to home as possible.
 Settling in will help you remain organised (and sane) throughout your stay.

 - Book the right room(s) at your destination.
 If all of you are going to be in one room, that means no sleep.
 Consider booking a suite/connecting rooms.